“A wonderful talent” – Washington Post Book World

 Among her awards are Guggenheim and Rockefeller fellowships, three Rhode Island State Arts Council grants, the Berlin Prize in Literature, the Iowa Short Fiction Award, the PEN Syndicated Fiction Award, and the O. Henry Award.

 In an earlier life, Ann was the first woman to earn a Ph.D. in Linguistics from Princeton University, and she lived and worked behind the Iron Curtain.
-Now happily teaching fiction writing to visual artists, she is on the faculties of Brown University and the Rhode Island School of Design.
+Having taught at the University of Washington, MIT, Wesleyan, Wheaton, and the Rhode Island School of Design, she is currently on the faculty of Brown University.
 She makes her home within sight of San Francisco Bay.